tc39/notes/es7/2016-07/jul-27.md

 AWB: There is experience from significant usage?
 Want to hear about that

-ZB: Used in consumer facing product, Panasonic TVs running FirefoxOS.
+ZB: Used in consumer-facing product, Panasonic TVs running FirefoxOS.
 Proven that necessity to format is satisfied by this API.

 AWB: With this exact proposal?